sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

 ### Environment variables for the `embeddings` service

-- `EMBEDDINGS_CACHE_SIZE`: The maximum size of the in-memory cache (in bytes) that holds the embeddings for commonly-searched repos.
+- `EMBEDDINGS_CACHE_SIZE`: The maximum size of the in-memory cache that holds the embeddings for commonly-searched repos.
 If embeddings for a repo are larger than this size, the repo will not be held in the cache and must be re-fetched for each embeddings search.
-Defaults to `6442450944` (6 GiB).
+Defaults to `6GiB`.

 ### Incremental embeddings